christoferson/aws-cloudformation/ses/README.md

 ### SES - Configuration Set

+Provision a Configuration Set plus SNS Event Destination.

 [ses-configuration-set](ses-configuration-set.yaml)

 ### SES - Identity - Email

-Provision and SES Identity (Email)
+Provision and SES Identity (Email).
+When you verify an email address, SES sends an email to the address.
+Your email address is verified as soon as you follow the link in the verification email.

 [ses-identity-email](ses-identity-email.yaml)